covertnine/c9-blocks/README.md

 For an overview of each of the blocks, and more up to date documentation, head over to our documentation and demo site. https://c9.covertnine.com

-## C9 WordPress Theme
+## C9 Starter WordPress Theme
-The C9 Theme is a responsive and minimal, CSS Grid-based, Bootstrap 4 theme that utilizes most of Bootstrap's components and works seamlessly with the new custom editor style from WordPress 5.
+The C9 Starter is a responsive and minimal, CSS Grid-based, Bootstrap 4 theme that utilizes most of Bootstrap's components and works seamlessly with the new custom editor style from WordPress 5.
 It's based on [Understrap](https://understrap.com/), but with an innovative approach to using Gutenberg's editing system and a more minimal minimal theme skin to start with.

-If you're working on behalf of a client or customer and want to build your own style guide and/or themes on top of the C9 theme, included is a client boilerplate folder and full child theme support.
+If you're working on behalf of a client or customer and want to build your own style guide and/or themes on top of the C9 Starter theme, included is a client boilerplate folder and full child theme support.

 ## Follow Along: